Adolis García Player Props: Rangers vs. Reds

-On Monday, Adolis Garcia (.700 slugging percentage in past 10 games, including five home runs) and the Texas Rangers play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+Adolis Garcia -- with a slugging percentage of .700 in his past 10 games, including five home runs -- will be in action for the Texas Rangers versus the Cincinnati Reds, with Luke Weaver on the hill, on April 25 at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Adolis García Game Info & Props vs. the Reds